What is a mastectomy?

 Increased pain around the incision site

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions, depending on your situation.

 Arm care after lymph node removal

 Removing lymph nodes may affect how lymphatic fluid drains from your arm, neck, and chest on the affected side.
 Problems with lymphatic drainage can cause swelling in your arm.
 You may also be at greater risk for infection from injury to your arm.
 And there is a higher risk for blood clots in your armpit veins after surgery to the area.

 You will have to follow certain safety steps for the rest of your life after lymph node removal.
 This will help prevent problems in the affected arm.
 These safety steps include: